google/autocxx/README.md

 Plans:

-* Revert to using standard `bindgen` by upgrading the `bridge_converter` to post-process the standard bindgen bindings to turn them into `cxx` bindings.
-* Then, revert to standard `cxx`. dtolnay has kindly accepted the cxx submission, but our tokenstream conversion needs to be a bit more sophisticated before we can adopt upstream `cxx`.
+* Revert to standard `cxx`. dtolnay has kindly accepted the cxx submission, but our tokenstream conversion needs to be a bit more sophisticated before we can adopt upstream `cxx`.
 * Then, work on more types and constructs per the above list.